-CONS obtains a new doubleword from the free storage list (see Section 2.1) and places its two arguments in the first and second words, respectively.
+- C CONC (x_1, x_2, \dots, x_n) CONC is a function used by the compiler. - CONS(x1,x2) CONS obtains a new doubleword from the free storage list (see Section 2.1) and places its two arguments in the first and second words, respectively.
 It does not check to see if the arguments are valid list structures.
 The value of CONS is a pointer to the word that was just created.
-If the free storage list has been exhausted, CONS calls the garbage collector to make a new free storage list and then performs the CONS operation.

-The argument n must be an integer.
-COUNT turns on a counter which automatically causes a trap when CONS has been done more than 'n' times.
+If the free storage list has been exhausted, CONS calls the garbage collector to make a new free storage list and then performs the CONS operation. - The argument n must be an integer.
+COUNT N COUNT(n) turns on a counter which automatically causes a trap when CONS has been done more than 'n' times.
 Any CONS performed by system functions are also counted.
 The counter is turned off by UNCOUNT(NIL).
-The counter is turned on and reset each time COUNT(n) is executed.
-The counter can be turned on so as to continue counting from the state it was in when last turned off by executing COUNT (NIL).
+The counter is turned on and reset each time The counter can COUNT(n) is executed. be turned on so as to continue counting from the state it was in when last turned off by executing COUNT (NIL).
 The function SPEAK() gives the current value of the counter, which is decremented each time a CONS occurs.